Darelrk/Dashboard-Analisis-Universitas-LPDP/README.md

 3.  **Visualization**
     The cleaned CSV *file* was uploaded to Looker Studio to create the interactive dashboard you can see and use.

+## WARNING
+* **the scrapTHE&CWUR.ipynb script is no longer relevant you will have to update it every time you want to retrieve data**